shivamchaubey/deployed_vehicle_code/README.md

 LIDAR, and IMU sensors are used.<br />
 <br />

-**MPC controller** is also added to the ROS package for full body control of the vehicle following limits and constraints.
-The pipeline for SLAM, estimation and controller can be seen in the figure below
+**MPC controller** is also added to the ROS package for full-body control of the vehicle following limits and constraints.
+The pipeline for SLAM, estimation, and controller can be seen in the figure below
 ![Alt text](https://i.ibb.co/zsq8ZD6/scheme.png)

 <!---